 If we ignore the differences in lingo, This is quite similar to SAFe’s approach.
 But we can’t ignore the differences in lingo.
 We DO want to see Product Owners as individuals owning products and being accountable to optimizing value.

-What I’ve seen in the trenches ranges from SAFe Product Owners that really own a product within the bigger solution, own a set of features or even a specific feature that is currently being developed, all the way to technical product owners that aren’t real product owners.
-There’s definitely room for more discussion of this continuum and the impact of it in the SAFe PO/PM body of knowledge (Similarly to the discussion of the Feature/Component team continuum).
+What I’ve seen in the trenches ranges from SAFe Product Owners that really own a product within the bigger solution, own a set of features, or even a specific feature that is currently being developed, all the way to technical product owners that aren’t real product owners.
+There’s definitely room for more discussion of this continuum and its impact of it in the SAFe PO/PM body of knowledge (Similar to the discussion of the Feature/Component team continuum).

 Scrum is a simple framework that deals with complex domains.
 SAFe seems more of a methodology to Scrum practitioners as it has many more details and seems to try to solve all challenges in a prescribed way.
 SAFe’s creators seem to enjoy the fact that it is complicated since it provides an excuse for more and more training possibilities.